-Each content domain has several main topic areas; each one is presented as a list of objectives covered in the science curriculum in the majority of participating countries.
-The sections below describe each of the science content domains, give an overview of the topic areas to be covered in each domain, and provide a set of assessment objectives for each topic area.
+Each content domain has several main topic areas, presented as a list of objectives covered in the science curriculum in the majority of participating countries.
+The sections below describe each science content domain, give an overview of the topic areas to be covered in each domain, and provide a set of assessment objectives for each topic area.
 These objectives are written in terms of behaviors to be elicited by items that exemplify the understandings and abilities expected of students at fourth grade.